Global Starts, Summer Starts and Bridge Programs

 Will I be with other students from my college, or will I be mixed in with students from other colleges?

-Will my college have good supports for me when I start, such as through orientation and housing, or will I be left on my own to meet other students and integrate to campus life?
+Will my college have good academic and social support for me when I start, such as through orientation and housing, or will I be left on my own to meet other students and integrate into campus life?

 If I am offered a one-year delay, will I automatically be admitted, or will I have to apply as a transfer with preferred admission?